tanishgupta-git/expo/docs/pages/modules/module-api.md

 </CodeBlocksTable>

 > **Note** The API for view managers is still experimental and subject to change.
-> We are investigating how to integrate it with [React Native's new architecture (Fabric)](https://reactnative.dev/architecture/fabric-renderer) which may require us to make some API changes.
+> We are investigating how to integrate with [React Native's new architecture (Fabric)](https://reactnative.dev/architecture/fabric-renderer), which may require API changes.

 > **Note** Support for rendering SwiftUI views is planned.
 For now, you can use [`UIHostingController`](https://developer.apple.com/documentation/swiftui/uihostingcontroller) and add its content view to your UIKit view.